 As we want to evaluate the ML methods with what Euclid will realistically yield, their EWS and EDF performance are measured training on Phosphoros recovered labels and testing on true values.
-We also checked the metrics improvement

-- 1235 ing on true values.
 We also checked the metrics improvement when training on true values - inaccessible in a real scenario, as the ground truth is unknown.
-Moreover, since we simulated four different versions of the mock catalogs (EWS, EDF, and two auxilliary fields named C16 and C25 from the number of 1240 expected ROS), for the EWS we test how a model trained on - features and labels coming from deeper photometry fare on the test EWS ground truth values.
+Moreover, since we simulated four different versions of the mock catalogs (EWS, EDF, and two auxilliary fields named C16 and C25 from the number of expected ROS), for the EWS we test how a model trained on features and labels coming from deeper photometry fare on the test EWS ground truth values.

-We found different results by employing two approaches: in the Paired Labels approach, we are training the models on a rightly coupled set of features and labels coming respectively from the four catalogs and testing on the EWS ground truth.
+We found different results by employing two approaches: in the paired labels approach, we are training the models on a rightly coupled set of features and labels coming respectively from the four catalogs and testing on the EWS ground truth.
 With this approach, we notice a well-known pattern in ML applications: as there is a mismatch between the training and test features (in terms of noise), it is not guaranteed that a deeper set of features (and labels) would lead to better performance.
-This is 1250 particularly true for stellar masses, as the NMADs and fraction of outliers do not improve significantly (or become even worse, see Table C.1) from training and testing on the EWS to training on deeper photometries and testing on the EWS, with the notable exception of EDF training as it benefits from the addition of two 1255 IRAC filters.
+This is particularly true for stellar masses, as the NMADs and fraction of outliers do not improve significantly (or become even worse, see Table C.1) from training and testing on the EWS to training on deeper photometries and testing on the EWS, with the notable exception of EDF training as it benefits from the addition of two IRAC filters.

-Better performance is obtained if we employ a Mixed Labels approach.
+Better performance is obtained if we employ a mixed labels approach.
 In this case, the labels are still the Phosphoros results on photometry coming from the four catalogs, but the training features are always the ones from the EWS.
-Despite the reduc- 1260 tion in the training sample size (as only EWS detected sources are employed in training) from a few million to \sim 500 k sources, this approach avoids the data mismatch issue, as the features always come from the EWS simulated catalog.
-More importantly, it acts as a prior on the features-labels association, as the models 1265 are able to better distinguish between similar cases near degenerate regions of the feature space, e.g., the ones that generate the outlier cloud of close and less massive galaxies mistaken for far-away and more massive ones.
+Despite the reduction in the training sample size (as only EWS detected sources are employed in training) from a few million to $\sim 500$ k sources, this approach avoids the data mismatch issue, as the features always come from the EWS simulated catalog.
+More importantly, it acts as a prior on the features-labels association, as the models are able to better distinguish between similar cases near degenerate regions of the feature space, for instance, the ones that generate the outlier cloud of close and less massive galaxies mistaken for far-away and more massive ones.

-In fact, those outliers are significantly reduced (or disap-1270 pear altogether) with this approach.
-We observed a significant improvement in the performance metrics, matching or even surpassing those obtained with Phosphoros: for nnpz, z{phot} NMAD decreases from 0.063 to 0.055, and f{out} is reduced from 22% to 15% passing from Wide training labels to Deep train-1275 ing labels, not so distant from the ideal scenario when the true labels are known (0.047 and 15% respectively).
-The same goes for stellar masses (for the CCR, NMAD falls from 0.24 to 0.19, outliers from 28% to 11%, while they are 0.14 and 10% in the ideal scenario) and star-formation rates (nnpz reaches NMADs 1280 of 0.62 starting from 0.71, and outliers of 23% from 30%, lower limits of 0.43 and 11%).
+In fact, those outliers are significantly reduced (or disappear altogether) with this approach.
+We observed a significant improvement in the performance metrics, matching or even surpassing those obtained with Phosphoros: for nnpz, $z{phot}$ NMAD decreases from 0.063 to 0.055, and $f{out}$ is reduced from 22% to 15% passing from Wide training labels to Deep training labels, not so distant from the ideal scenario when the true labels are known (0.047 and 15% respectively).
+The same goes for stellar masses (for the CCR, NMAD falls from 0.24 to 0.19, outliers from 28% to 11%, while they are 0.14 and 10% in the ideal scenario) and star formation rates (nnpz reaches NMADs of 0.62 starting from 0.71, and outliers of 23% from 30%, lower limits of 0.43 and 11%).
 The same is true for the SFMS.